Chilean court awards damages to father of murdered U.S. student over bungled probe

-SANTIAGO (Reuters) - Chile’s Supreme Court on Tuesday awarded the father of a young U.S. psychologist who was beaten to death in southern Chile $240,000 in compensation for mistakes by police and prosecutors that allowed her killer to get away.
+SANTIAGO (Reuters) - Chile’s Supreme Court on Tuesday awarded $240,000 to the father of a young U.S. psychologist who was beaten to death in southern Chile, in compensation for mistakes by police and prosecutors that allowed her killer to get away.

 In December 2015, Domingo Cofre, 44, a security guard at the school, was acquitted of her murder.
-There have been no further leads in the case.
+The files of four other people arrested over the death were sealed, the lawyer for Hagan’s father told Reuters.

 The Supreme Court ruling on Tuesday upheld another by the Temuco appeal court in May 2019.